 Such conditions can be prevented by decreasing oneself to sun exposure and by wearing sunscreen.

-Actinic keratoses usually can be removed by freezing with liquid nitrogen (cryotherapy); however, if a person has too many growths, a liquid or cream containing fluorouracil may be applied.
+Actinic keratosis usually can be removed by freezing with liquid nitrogen (cryotherapy), however if a person has too many growths, a liquid or cream containing fluorouracil may be applied.

 Often, during such treatment, the skin temporarily looks worse because fluorouracil causes redness, scaling, and burning of the keratoses and of the surrounding sun-damaged skin.

-A relatively new drug, imiquimod, is useful in treating actinic keratoses because it helps the immune system to recognize and to destroy cancerous skin growths.
+A relatively new drug, imiquimod, is useful in treating actinic keratosis because it helps the immune system to recognize and to destroy cancerous skin growths.

-Another treatment includes cutting the keratoses away, by burning them with photodynamic therapy; that is, injecting into the bloodstream a chemical that collects in actinic keratoses and makes them more sensitive to destruction by a specialized form of light.
+Another treatment includes cutting the keratosis away by burning them with photodynamic therapy by means of injecting ia chemical into the bloodstream that collects in the actinic keratoses and makes them more sensitive to destruction by a specialized form of light.